Maurice Kirya

-Maurice Kirya (born 4 November 1984) is a Ugandan singer, songwriter, actor, and humanitarian.
-He is the founder and Director of 'The Sound Cup Coffee', A Coffee Brand that started as a restaurant in 2013.
-He is also C.E.O/Founder of 'Piz & Pots', a Ugandan based Branding Agency.
-Piz & Pots is the company that also runs the annual music festival Kiryalive festival in Kampala.
+Maurice Kirya (born 4 November 1984) is a Ugandan singer, songwriter, actor, and humanitarian. .He is the CEO and founder of Piz & Pots, a Ugandan-based branding agency which runs the annual music festival Kiryalive in Kampala.

 Early life and education

-Maurice Kirya was born on 4 November 1984 to Tonny Munobbi and Sophie Baguma in Jinja.
-Kirya was raised in Najjanakumbi, a Kampala suburb but the family kept shifting to the different suburbs of the city and he ended up attending nine primary schools but finally completed his primary at Nakivubo Blue Primary School.
+Kirya was born on 4 November 1984 to Tonny Munobbi and Sophie Baguma in Jinja.
+He was raised in Najjanakumbi, a Kampala suburb, but the family kept shifting to the different suburbs of the city.
+He ended up attending nine primary schools but finally completed his primary at Nakivubo Blue Primary School.

-Kirya attended St Joseph's Secondary School Ndeeba for his ‘’O Level’’ education before switching to Kampala Citizens College where he completed his ‘’A level.
+Kirya attended St Joseph's Secondary School Ndeeba for his O Level education before switching to Kampala Citizens College, where he completed his A level.
 He later attended Maisha Film School.